If you find this add-on useful, please star it on GitHub — stars show appreciation and help maintainers know their work matters.

 A DDEV add-on that runs OpenCode in a dedicated container for AI-powered Drupal development.

-Agents, rules, and skills for Drupal development are automatically synced from drupal-ai-agents via ddev-agents-sync – no manual git clone needed.
+Agents, rules, and skills for Drupal development are automatically synced from drupal-ai-agents via ddev-agents-sync.
+No manual git clone needed.

 ddev restart